Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/draconic_reactor/basic_operation_909db.md

 §4[WARNING]§4 Before you shut down your reactor make sure you have a significant backlog of power to supply the containment field while it shuts down!

-When you hit the stop button the reactor will immediately stop producing outputing power and start the shutdown process.
-This requires the reactor to charge its saturation to near 100% thus allowing the generation rate to drop which in tern allows the temperature to drop.
-Once the saturation passes around 99% the temperature will dropp bellow 2000c, fusion will cease and the reactor will enter the cool down mode.
+When you hit the stop button the reactor will immediately stop producing power and start the shutdown process.
+This requires the reactor to charge its saturation to near 100% thus allowing the generation rate to drop which in turn allows the temperature to drop.
+Once the saturation passes around 99% the temperature will drop bellow 2000c, fusion will cease and the reactor will enter the cool down mode.

 §rule{colour:0x606060,height:1,width:100%}
 //--------------------------------------------------------------------------------------------------